Greg Biffle

-Gregory Jack Biffle (born December 23, 1969) is an American semi-retired professional stock car racing driver.
-He last competed part-time in the NASCAR Cup Series, driving the No. 44 Chevrolet Camaro ZL1 for NY Racing Team and full-time in the Superstar Racing Experience, driving the No. 69 car.
+Gregory Jack Biffle (born December 23, 1969), nicknamed "the Biff", is an American semi-retired professional stock car racing driver.
+He last competed part-time in the ARCA Menards Series West, driving the Nos.
+23/24 Chevrolet SS for Sigma Performance Services.

-After racing in the NASCAR Winter Heat Series in the mid-1990s, he was recommended to Jack Roush by former announcer Benny Parsons.
+After racing in the NASCAR Winter Heat Series in the mid-1990s, he was recommended to Jack Roush by former racer and announcer Benny Parsons.
 With Roush Racing, he was the 1998 NASCAR Craftsman Truck Series Rookie of the Year.
 He won the 2000 Craftsman Truck championship.
 He reprised this progression in the NASCAR Busch Series, winning the 2001 Rookie of the Year, immediately followed by winning the 2002 championship.
 Biffle drove in the NASCAR Sprint Cup Series for Roush from 2003 until 2016, winning 19 races in the No. 16 Ford.

 Biffle, who began his NASCAR career in 1995, is the first of only three drivers that have won a championship in both the Busch Series and the Craftsman Truck Series, and the sixth of only thirty-six drivers to win a race in each of NASCAR's three national series.
-Biffle returned to NASCAR in 2019 when he ran the 2019 SpeedyCash.com 400 for Kyle Busch Motorsports, which he won.
+Biffle returned to NASCAR in 2019 when he ran for Kyle Busch Motorsports, in which he won.

 Racing career

-Biffle was born and raised in Camas, Washington.
+Biffle was born in Vancouver, Washington, and raised in Camas.
 He began his racing career driving on short tracks around the Pacific Northwest.
 He first gained attention as a driver when he raced in the nationally televised Winter Heat Series in the winter of 1995–1996.
 Biffle dominated the series championship that winter, leading former ESPN announcer and NASCAR champion, Benny Parsons, to recommend the driver to Jack Roush.

-Biffle entered the first two races of the 1996 Winston West Series, finishing 30th at Tucson and 4th at Altamont.
+Biffle entered the first two races of the 1996 Winston West Series, finishing thirtieth at Tucson and fourth at Altamont.
 His debut in one of NASCAR's national divisions came later that year when he ran the final two Busch Series races of the season.
 Driving a Chevrolet for Dick Bown, he finished 23rd at Rockingham but lost an engine the following race at Homestead and finished 36th.
 In 1997, Biffle competed in the now-defunct NASCAR Northwest Series and won the Most Popular Driver Award.